ESA-VirES/VirES-Python-Client/docs/installation.rst

   viresclient is already installed so skip this step.
 Log in at https://vre.vires.services/ and refer to documentation at https://swarm-vre.readthedocs.io/.
 The access token should be automatically configured so you can jump in with the notebook demos.

-Python ≥ 3.5 is required.
-Tested primarily on Linux, but macOS and Windows should also work (on v0.4+).
+Python ≥ 3.6 is required.
+Testing is primarily on Linux, but macOS and Windows should also work.

 It can currently be installed with::